metagenlab/diag_pipelines/docs/core_genomes.rst

    "*Salmonella_enterica*","28901","SALwgMLST","359488","cgMLSTv1"

 A bed file for each reference genome, based on the locus tags present in this genome, is constructed.
-For instance, over the 3002 loci of the *Salmonella* cgMLSTv1, 69 come from a different genome than the reference 359488.
-For *E. coli*, only 15 loci are missing for the reference assembly, out of 2498.
+For instance, over the 3002 loci of the *Salmonella* cgMLSTv1, 69 come from a different genome than the reference ``359488``.
+For *E. coli*, only 15 loci are missing for the reference assembly (``79781``), out of 2498.

 Example
 -------